Kroger joins Walmart, Dick's, raises minimum age for gun buyers to 21

 Fourteen students and three adults were killed in Florida on Feb.
 14 after being shot with a semi-automatic AR-15-style assault rifle.
 Authorities have said the weapon was purchased legally last year by the accused gunman, Nikolas Cruz, when he was 18 years old.

-Federal firearms law allows people aged 18 and older to buy “long guns,” including shotguns and rifles, and associated ammunition from licensed firearm dealers.
+Federal firearms law allows people aged 18 and older to buy“long guns,” including shotguns and rifles, and associated ammunition from licensed firearm dealers.
 The law restricts dealer sales of other guns, including handguns like pistols, and related ammunition to people who are 21 and older.

-The National Rifle Association, which represents gunmakers and gun owners, opposes raising the minimum age for purchases of rifles or “long guns.”
+The National Rifle Association, which represents gunmakers and gun owners, opposes raising the minimum age for purchases of rifles or“long guns.”

 Gun control supporters have other retailers in their sights.